-- 3.1.1.1 To identify, protect and enhance Markham's Greenway System as shown on Map 1 Markham Structure by: - a) directing permitted development, redevelopment and site alteration away from natural heritage and hydrologic features within the Greenway System; - b) protecting a network of natural heritage and hydrologic features and their functions, vegetation protection zones, protected agricultural lands and enhancement lands, to improve the biodiversity and connectivity of natural heritage features and their ecological function; - c) protecting the ecological integrity of the Oak Ridges Moraine; - d) providing protection for agricultural lands and ecological features and functions in the Greenbelt; - e) providing public access to publicly owned natural areas for naturebased recreation uses, where appropriate, in a manner that respects ecological sensitivities in support of a healthy and active community; and - f) encouraging public acquisition of the Natural Heritage Network lands where possible over the long term.

-3.1.1.2 That the components of the Greenway System include the following:

-- a) Natural Heritage Network lands; - b) Natural Heritage Network Enhancement Lands; - c) Rouge Watershed Protection Area lands; - d) Oak Ridges Moraine Conservation Plan Area lands; - e) Greenbelt Plan Area lands; and - f) certain naturalized stormwater management facilities.
+- a) directing permitted development, redevelopment and site alteration away from non-agricultural lands within the Greenway System; - b) protecting a network of natural heritage and hydrologic features and their functions, vegetation protection zones, protected agricultural lands and enhancement lands, to improve the biodiversity and connectivity of natural features and their ecological function; - c) protecting the ecological integrity of the Oak Ridges Moraine; - d) providing protection for agricultural lands and ecological features and functions in the Greenbelt; - e) providing public access to publicly owned natural areas for nature-based recreation uses in a manner that respects ecological sensitivities in support of a healthy and active community; and - f) encouraging public acquisition of the Natural Heritage Network lands where possible over the long term. - 3.1.1.2 That the components of the Greenway System include the following: - a) Natural Heritage Network lands; - b) Natural Heritage Network Enhancement Lands; - c) Rouge Watershed Protection Area lands; - d) Oak Ridges Moraine Conservation Plan Area lands; and - e) Greenbelt Plan Area lands.

 To the extent possible, given the limitation of available data, these components are generally identified on Map 4 - Greenway System, Map 5 - Natural Heritage Features and Landforms, Map 6 - Hydrologic Features and Map 7 - Provincial and Federal Policy Areas.
+Markham's Greenway System also includes the Regional Greenlands System.

-- 3.1.1.3 That the boundaries of the Natural Heritage Network as shown on Map 4 - Greenway System, the woodlands as shown on Map 5 - Natural Heritage Features and Landforms, and valleylands and permanent and intermittent streams and wetlands shown on Map 6 - Hydrologic Features reflect the most accurate information available and may be refined or modified as follows: - a) refinements to the boundaries and location of features may be considered by Council without an amendment to this Plan, where supported by a subwatershed plan, master environmental servicing plan, environmental impact study, natural heritage evaluation and/or hydrological evaluation or equivalent; - b) major modifications to the boundaries of the Greenway System components, as determined by the City, shall only occur through an amendment to this Plan.
-An amendment to this Plan shall not be required to add lands to the Greenway System where confirmed through an appropriate study; and c) the outer boundaries of the Oak Ridges Moraine Conservation Plan Area and the Greenbelt Plan Area can only be modified by the Province through amendments to the relevant Provincial Plan or as identified in applicable legislation.
-Any modifications to these boundaries approved by the Province shall not require an amendment to this Plan.
+3.1.1.3 That the boundaries of the Natural Heritage Network as shown on Map 4 - Greenway System, the Woodlands as shown on Map 5 - Natural Heritage Features and Landforms, and Valleylands and Watercourse Corridors and Wetlands shown on Map 6 - Hydrologic Features reflect the most accurate information available.

-Where the removal of natural heritage and hydrologic features is supported through one or more of the studies referred to above, appropriate compensation shall be provided by the landowner at their cost.
+Recognizing the scale of mapping, completeness of available information and natural evolution of features and functions, refinements to the boundaries and location of features may be considered by Council without an amendment to this Plan, where supported by a Subwatershed Plan, Master Environmental Servicing Plan, Environmental Impact Study, Natural Heritage Evaluation and/or Hydrological Evaluation, or equivalent, and where there is no net loss to features or functions.

+Major modifications to the boundaries of the Greenway Components, as determined by the City, shall only occur through an amendment to this Plan.
+An amendment to this Plan shall not be required to add lands to the Greenway System where confirmed through an appropriate study.

+The outer boundaries of the 'Oak Ridges Moraine Conservation Plan Area' and the 'Greenbelt Plan Area' can only be modified by the Province through amendments to the relevant Provincial Plan or as identified in applicable legislation.